viperaproject/viperaproject.github.io/_languages/vpython.md

 As **vPython** supports micro-core devices that have independently running cores, the above `@offload` parameters allows the deployment of application patterns that rely on different kernels running on different cores at the same time.
 Furthermore, these kernels can communicate with the host process or the other kernel functions directly, providing a fully parallel programming environment for **vPython** programs on the target micro-core devices.

 # vPython native code compiler (vpyc)
 The `vpyc` **vPython** native code compiler provides the option to deploy compact, high-performance, binary kernels onto micro-core devices.
-The compiler generates **C** source files containing **Olympus** _mnemonics_ that provide and _abstract machine_ for dynamic programming languages, such as **Python**.
+The compiler generates **C** source files containing **Olympus** _mnemonics_ that provide an _abstract machine_ for dynamic programming languages, such as **Python**.
 The abstract machine has been designed to fit within the extremely limited memory constraints (32-64KB) of micro-core devices, yet return performance approaching native **C**.

 As **vPython** is a dynamic programming language, `vpyc` _infers_ the types of program variables and functions, removing the requirement for the programmer to provide _type hints_ in order to compile to native code.
-Therefore, it is compatible with the VM compiler above and the vast majority of codes compile to native code unchanged.
-If for any reason `vpyc` is unable to infer the type of a variable or function, it will raise an error instructing the programmer where the issue occurs, and why it occured, allowing them to provide additional information to enable the code to compile cleanly.
-This approach was taken, rather than using a _boxed type_ and _runtime type inference_ to increase performance of the majority of codes, whilst ensuring that they will not fail at runtime due to a type error.
+Therefore, it is compatible with the VM compiler above and the vast majority of programs compile to native code unchanged.
+If for any reason `vpyc` is unable to infer the type of a variable or function, it will raise an error instructing the programmer where the issue occurs and why it occured, allowing them to provide additional information to enable the code to compile cleanly.
+This approach was taken, rather than using _boxed types_ and _runtime type inference_ to increase performance of the majority of codes, whilst ensuring that they will not fail at runtime due to a type error.

-## vpyc installation
+## Installation
 To install the `vpyc` compiler and **Vipera** framework, ensure that the required **C** compilers (e.g. **GCC** or **Clang**) are in the `PATH` environment variable.
 Then execute the following steps:

 1. `make config` or `INSTALLDIR=<path> make config`